bxt/adventofcode/2020/README.md

   * From ES2017 `Object.values`, and hey: `String​.pad​Start` replaces the infamous `left-pad`
   * From ES2018 spreads and named capture groups
   * From ES2019 `Array.flat` and `Array.flatMap`
+* I did end up writing a small library of things I found missing and would expect in a "JS standard libarary", like basic `sum`, `product` helpers, and some set operations.
+Implementing those was acutally fun, because I could use some OOP, abstract base class, inheritance, getter methods, generators, iterators etc. which I normally try to avoid, as in high level React code they are usually unjustified complexity.
 * Seems like days 22, 18, 15, 12, 5 might be suitable for bf/piet

 Other solutions